twa-camp-2016/dojo/postnet/README.md

 Allow user to enter the barcode and have it convert it back to a zip code.
 Insert a hyphen for the 9 digit zips Quit
 (check digit)You will need to print all output for the user.
-You will need to validate user entries for all data input.
+You will need to validate user entries for all data input.ff

 Validation Check:       45056-1234   ==   |:|::|:|:|:||::::|:|::||:::::||::|:|::||::|::|||:::|